 - "Lost in the World"

 - Album Filler: "Blame Game" is stretched up to seven minutes, due to comedian Chris Rock delivering a telephone conversation with the supposed past lover of Kanye West, which goes on for five minutes, full with profanity and sexual comments.
 This is amusing to listen to the first two times you play the song, but can get rather tedious afterwards.
 Arguably justified, though - it's the phone conversation Kanye refers to in his last few lines.

 - Auto-Tune: This album uses it in a great example of Tropes Are Tools.
 "Runaway" uses Autotune to distort Kanye's voice heavily for the last three minutes or so to mimic a guitar solo (it's been compared to King Crimson's Robert Fripp).
 A number of critics have speculated that this is intended to be a metaphor for Kanye's difficulties in expressing himself verbally.

-- Book Ends: The album begins and ends with instances of Spoken Word in Music, similarly to Kanye's debut The College Dropout.
-They are also two thematically important questions asked by other performers, "Can we get much higher?" and "Who will survive in America?".
+- Book-Ends: The album begins and ends with instances of Spoken Word in Music, similarly to Kanye's debut The College Dropout.
+There are also two thematically important questions asked by other performers, "Can we get much higher?" and "Who will survive in America?".

 - "Gorgeous" begins and ends with Kid Cudi's verse.

 - Concept Album: Considered to be this with unifying themes of the nature of celebrity, intense introspection and Self-Deprecation, and primal emotions.

 - Contemptible Cover: Seen above.
 There is a version of the cover with the risque image pixelated out, as well as alternate versions with different images entirely.

 - Drowning My Sorrows: "Dark Fantasy"The plan was to drink until the pain was overBut what's worse, the pain or the hangover